Kvilt1/sdawdj/fixed_solutions_final.md

 - **Period**: The time taken for one complete cycle of the wave.

 #### Formulas Used
 - Frequency formula:

 $$
 f = \frac{1}{T}
 $$
-where$ f $is the frequency and$ T $ is the period of the wave.
+where$ f$is the frequency and$ T$ is the period of the wave.

 #### Step-by-Step Solution
 1. **Identify the Period ($T$):**